apifortress/Bloodhound-modules/README.md

-# AFtheM Modules
+# Bloodhound Modules

-AFtheM is a modular open source microgateway that simplifies the creation of complex flows.
-Visit the [AFtheM GitHub repository](https://github.com/apifortress/afthem) for more info.
+Bloodhound is a modular open source microgateway that simplifies the creation of complex flows.
+Visit the [Bloodhound GitHub repository](https://github.com/apifortress/afthem) for more info.

 In addition to the default components already present in the software, other official pluggable modules are available in this repository.

-All these modules are packaged in the AFtheM Docker images that can be found on [Docker Hub](https://hub.docker.com/r/apifortress/afthem).
+All these modules are packaged in the Bloodhound Docker images that can be found on [Docker Hub](https://hub.docker.com/r/apifortress/afthem).

 ## Fortress Forwarder